EndPointCorp/end-point-blog/2017/10/23/using-tailnmail-after-hours.html.md

 Using INHERITS also allows us to store files in version control, without worrying about them getting rewritten on each invocation, as we can store the ephemeral data in one file, and the constant data in a separate, version controlled file.
-Let's apply that idea to our example:
+Let’s apply that idea to our example:

 ```text